 The most successful brands have high levels of consistency over time.
 Look at Coke:

 Of course, sometimes it’s necessary to rebrand.
 The key is doing this without undermining your customer relationships.
-This is all about continuity.
+It’s all about continuity.

 It’s possible to figure out the basics of using compelling colors to make strong brand visuals.
-More often, though, your best bet is to seek out a professional designer, either in-house or freelance.
+However, your best bet usually is to seek out a professional designer, like WebSell’s!